Souhardya/bitcoinstealer/README.md

 Modify and redistribute

+# Beta stage

+This code is simply in beta stage and it might contain bugs please report if you find any :)

+# No illegal usage

+If you use it in an illegal way .. you are yourself responsible for your deeds I won't be held responsible ..

 # Project is a fork

-This is a project i was interested to make when i found the basic fundamentals to get it working on Softxaker forum and Rohitabs
+This is a project i was interested to make when i found the basic fundamentals to get it working on Softxaker RU forum and Rohitabs

 # Complaints ?